-Click the light bulb so that it is green again.
+Click the light bulb so that it’s green again.
 The audience will now see the avatar change to the new position and settings, for example moving away, getting smaller and fading out simultaneously.

-Note: turning off the light bulb does NOT make your avatar invisible; it means that the audience do not see what you are doing until you turn the light bulb on again.
-The avatar is only invisible when the light bulb is off when you first drag it onto the stage.
+Note: turning off the light bulb does NOT make your avatar invisible; it means that the audience don’t see what changes you’re making until you turn the light bulb on again.
+The avatar is only invisible when the light bulb is off at the moment when you first drag it onto the stage.

-When you click on the avatar that you are holding, a green frame appears around the avatar.
+When you click on the avatar that you’re holding, a green frame appears around the avatar.
 The frame is used for scaling, rotating and moving the avatar.